Scheduled Maintenance

 So check back often and follow us on Twitter @Ask_ICAR to ensure you’re equipped with the most up-to-date collision repair technical information available in the industry.

-Powertrain Overview: Hybrid Electric Vehicles (HEV)
+Powertrain Overview: Plug-In Hybrid Electric Vehicle (PHEV)

 Since the creation of the first modern automobile nearly a century and a half ago, there has been one dominant engine option on the market, the gasoline internal combustion engine.
 Now the gasoline internal combustion engine has some challengers trying to steal the crown.
 There have been many different types of engines in the past but many of them relied solely on fossil fuels to operate.